Design a Garden That Glows at Night

 Moonflower A vine that thrives in heat, it has fragrant, white, trumpet-shaped blooms.

-Stock This is a lackluster name for a beautiful annual with a carnation-like fragrance.
+Stock This is a lackluster name for a beautiful annual with a carnation-like scent

-Alyssum More fragrant in the sun, alyssum's honey-scented blooms are still quite fragrant after dark.
+Alyssum More fragrant in the sun, alyssum's honey-scented blooms are still fragrant after dark

 Heliotrope Both the purple and the white varieties have a vanilla fragrance.